The Epoch Times

 CCP Tightening Control

-Chen Fang, an insider in Beijing who asked to use a pseudonym out of fear of reprisal, told The Epoch Times that the Chinese regime’s Stability Maintenance Office has been working since Lunar New Year’s Day, mainly to deal with petitioners.
+Chen Fang, an insider in Beijing who used a pseudonym out of fear of reprisal, told The Epoch Times that the Chinese regime’s Stability Maintenance Office has been working since Lunar New Year’s Day to deal with petitioners.

 The period from Feb.
-25 to March 12 is the main “security period” for the Two Sessions, because all stability maintenance work and the entry time for foreign journalists are basically carried out during these two weeks, Chen said.
+25 to March 12 is the main “security period” for the Two Sessions, featuring stability maintenance work and the arrival of foreign journalists, Chen said.
 Secondary security checks have also begun, he said.

 “Any train arriving in Beijing or passing through Beijing will undergo secondary security checks,” he said.

-Every year as the CCP’s Two Sessions approach, dissidents in Beijing are forced to “take a vacation” in other regions, or under house arrest and surveillance by the CCP authorities.
+Every year as the CCP’s Two Sessions approach, CCP authorities either force dissidents in Beijing to “take a vacation” in other regions or place them under house arrest and surveillance.
 Chen said that as of Feb.
-26, many dissidents had not yet been notified to leave Beijing, which is later than previous years, and he learned that one of the reasons for the delay was that the government was short of money.
+26, many dissidents had not yet been told to leave Beijing, which is later than in previous years, and he learned that one of the reasons for the delay is that the government is short of money.

 Ning Haizhong, Luo Ya, and Sophia Lam contributed to this report.